Skip to content ↓

 Smartphones

-At Claremont we recommend that parents carefully consider the links between evidenced-based-research on the use of smart phones, and the impact on maintaining positive mental wellbeing, before purchasing a smart phone for their child.
+At Claremont, we recommend that parents carefully consider the links between evidenced-based-research on the use of smartphones, and the impact on maintaining positive mental wellbeing, before purchasing a smartphone for their child.
 Research from the Children's Commissioner has found that one in five children aged 8-12 have been exposed to harmful online content including cyberbullying and extreme content through smartphone access.

 If you would like to understand more about parental controls, and alternative phones you can contact the Smartphone Free Childhood Ambassadors at our school: Mr Beal, Mrs Pringle and Dr O'Brien, through the SFC network or your class representative.
 Join your local Smartphone Free Childhood WhatsApp Community